sakai-akinobu/hs-standard-sets/README.md

 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)
 [![CircleCI](https://circleci.com/gh/sakai-akinobu/hs-standard-sets.svg?style=svg)](https://circleci.com/gh/sakai-akinobu/hs-standard-sets)

-hs-standard-sets is a utility that returns the standard card set of Hearthstone available at a date.
+hs-standard-sets is a utility that returns standard Hearthstone card sets available on a given date.

 ## Usage

-Returns the standard card set that matches the conditions given by the options.
+Returns the standard card sets that matches the conditions given by the options.

 ### Options

 - date: Optional.
-Returns valid cards set at the given date.
-If omitted, it returns at the time of execution.
+Returns available card sets at the given date.
+If omitted, the current date will be used.
 - withoutClassic: Default `false`.
-If set to `true`, returns card sets excluding the classic set.
+If set to `true`, returns card sets excluding classic sets.
 - isExpired: Default `false`.
-If set to `true`, returns an expired card set.
+If set to `true`, returns expired card sets.

 The name of each card set conforms to "set" property provided by [HearthstoneJSON](https://hearthstonejson.com/).